 Notification by the server to a selection of clients when an event occurs in the server is an essential function for the management of servers.
 CoMI allows events specified in YANG [RFC5277] to be notified to a selection of requesting clients.
-There is one, socalled "default", stream in a CoMI server.
+The server appends newly generated events to a stream.
+There is one, so-called "default", stream in a CoMI server.
 The /mg/stream resource identifies the default stream.
-When a CoMI server generates an internal event, it is appended to the default stream, and the contents of a notification instance is ready to be sent to all CoMI clients which observe the default stream resource.
+The server MAY create additional streams.
+When a CoMI server generates an internal event, it is appended to the chosen stream, and the contents of a notification instance is ready to be sent to all CoMI clients which observe the chosen stream resource.

 Reception of generated notification instances is enabled with the CoAP Observe [I-D.ietf-core-observe] function.
-The client subscribes to the notifications by sending a GET request with an "Observe" option, specifying the /mg/stream resource.
+The client subscribes to the notifications by sending a GET request with an "Observe" option, specifying the /mg/stream resource when the default stream is selected.

-Every time an event is generated, the default stream is cleared, and the generated notification instance is appended to the stream.
-After appending the instance, the contents of the instance is sent to all observing clients.
+Every time an event is generated, the chosen stream is cleared, and the generated notification instance is appended to the chosen stream.
+After appending the instance, the contents of the instance is sent to all clients observing the modified stream.